Italian Tomato & Cucumber Salad Recipe

 Looking for fast and easy??
 This Italian Tomato & Cucumber Salad Recipe checks all those boxes, but it will not taste like it was fast and easy.
-Another total win about the recipe is you can make this with garden-grown vegetables.
+Another total win about the recipe is that you can make this with garden-grown vegetables.

 One thing I have learned thru my years on Weight Watchers is that finding new ways to try vegetables is a great way to find new ones you like.
 When I first started on WW i never ate vegetables unless it was a French fry.
 Making side dishes like this to take to gatherings helps with some control in planning your food at potlucks.